Cortez Summit Project

 Cortez Summit

-The information for the reader about Goldrush and Fourmile is meant to demonstrate some parameters for the type of mineral deposit that the Company may encounter while conducting exploration at Cortez Summit.
-The Company cannot state and it should not be implied that similar mineralization will be discovered at Cortez Summit.
+Two gold deposits, Goldrush and Fourmile, are located adjacent to the southwest and west of Carlin’s Cortez Summit property.
+These are summarized below for the reader’s information.
+The information about Goldrush and Fourmile is meant to demonstrate some parameters for the type of mineral deposit that the Company may encounter while conducting exploration at Cortez Summit.
+The Company cannot state, nor should it be implied, that similar mineralization will be discovered at Cortez Summit and Carlin’s QP is not able to verify the information referenced below.

-Two structural orientations dominate the Cortez Summit area: 1) NNW horst and graben structures that define the Northern Nevada Rift structural trend and control mineralization along the Aspen and Buckhorn mineralized zones, and 2) less well-defined NE-trending structures exhibited by the drainage patterns eroding the basaltic andesite (ie. Willow Creek structure).
-The Northern Nevada Rift structures associated with Buckhorn-style mineralization are potentially reactivated deep-seated feeder structures that were conduits for older Carlin-style mineralization at depth.
-A good example of this is the prominent NNW trending “Fourmile Structural Zone” that extends for 4,500 feet (1370 m) along the west side of Cortez Summit and appears to be associated with Carlin-style alteration and geochemistry.
-Rock chip sampling along this zone has yielded gold values of 0.447 and 0.263 gpt in altered upper plate siliciclastic rocks.
-Rock sampling along a drill road cut yielded 0.175 gpt gold over 50 feet (15 m) in altered upper plate siltstones (Fig. 4).
-Additionally, Barrick has mapped alteration in upper plate units along the northern extension of the “Fourmile Structural Zone” which extends off the Property and along Fourmile Canyon to the Crescent Valley range front, a distance of approximately 4 miles (6.4 km) (Fig. 4).
-This alteration zone appears to extend south to the west side of Cortez Summit through the area of anomalous rock chip samples mentioned above, and is is presumably concealed to the east under the post-mineral Tertiary conglomerate and Miocene volcanic rocks exposed at Cortez Summit.
+The main structural controls of mineralization in the Cortez District are aligned in NNW trends (Figure 4).
+Carlin has identified the “Fourmile Structural Zone” that extends 4,500 ft (1,370 m) along the west side of Cortez Summit associated with Carlin-style alteration and geochemistry.
+Rock chip sampling along this zone has yielded gold values of 0.447 and 0.263 g/t in altered upper plate Vinini.
+Rock sampling along a drill road cut yielded 0.175 over 50 ft (15 m) in altered upper plate siltstones.
+Barrick has mapped alteration in upper plate units along the northern extension of the “Fourmile Structural Zone” which extends off the Property and along Fourmile Canyon.
+The alteration zone extends along the west side of Cortez Summit and is concealed to the east under the post-mineral volcanics and gravels (Figure 5).

 Figure 3 – Activity Adjacent to Cortez Summit Property